#How do I know if I've installed the tag correctly?

 - data: contains information on the UUID from cookie state

-- idsite: the "site identifier", aka apikey, for the publisher
+- idsite: the "site identifier", aka Site ID, for the website

 Other fields are also helpful, such as: